mk-fg/name-based-routing-policy-controller/README.rst

 | Use ``--debug`` option to get more insight into what script is doing.
 |

-TODO: document how to use policy routing with nftables sets/marks here
+TODO: example on how to use policy routing with nftables sets/marks here

 .. _curl: https://curl.se/